contractautomataproject/tictactoe/README.md

 The composition of these 9+1 automata is firstly computed.
 In the composition, the requests of `turns` are all matched by the offers of one of the other automata in the composition, so that all transitions in the composition are matches between an offer and a request.
+When computing the composition, the pruning predicate of the composition is used to stop the further generation of states and transitions from states that are either winning or tying configurations.
 After that, depending on which player is selected, the composed automaton is further refined before starting the synthesis.
-The moves of the opponent are turned to uncontrollable, transitions outgoing winning states are removed (for both players), and only the configurations where the selected player wins or ties are marked as final.
+The moves of the opponent are turned to uncontrollable,  and only the configurations where the selected player wins or ties are marked as final.
 To check if a state is winning or draw, the class `Grid.java` is used: an object is instantiated by passing as argument the state, and subsequently the corresponding methods of `Grid.java` are invoked.

 The synthesis algorithm formally guarantees that the strategy has the maximal behaviour where a final state is reachable, forbidden states where the opponent wins are